Best For Last

 - In Sky High, Will is the only one at the school without powers.
 Halfway through the film he gets super-strength and flight.

-- Another literary example: In the novel The Giver, when all the people becoming adults are receiving their careers, main character Jonas appears to be skipped.
+- In The Giver, when all the people becoming adults are receiving their careers, main character Jonas appears to be skipped.
 At the end of the ceremony, they announce that he's to be given the most important job of all.

 - Similarly, in the Xanth book A Spell for Chameleon, Bink is exiled from Xanth for not having any magical talent.
 It turns out that he does have the magical talent to be immune to harm from magic, a "magician" level talent.